tomicapretto/etc/lessons/lesson_02.md

 </center>

 <!-- #region slideshow={"slide_type": "notes"} -->
-In this case our EDA informed our priors about how make a Bayesian model.

-We already extracted lots of information about the fish.
+We already gained lots of insights about the fish.
 This puts us in a much better position to start modeling.
-We're quite well informed to judge if model inferences make sense or not.
+We have quite strong priors to judge if model inferences make sense or not.
 That's the power of Exploratory Data Analysis!

 We have one last job to do: we're making a plan!

-We want to trace a path that we're going to follow when developing our Bayesian Regression model.
+Planning will make things much easier and more predictable developing our Bayesian Regression model.
+It's a guide that will take us from zero to hero.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->